 Extended ransomware protection: Recently, ransomware has become more sophisticated and targeted.
 Most organizations have a security policy that includes anti-malware protection on their endpoints, which offers a level of protection against known ransomware variants; however, it may not be sufficient to detect and prevent an outbreak for new variants.
 The ransomware protection offered by Deep Security can protect documents against unauthorized encryption or modification.
 Deep Security has also incorporated a data recovery engine that can optionally create copies of files being encrypted to offer users an added chance of recovering files that may have been encrypted by a ransomware process.

 Enhanced scanning is configured as part of the anti-malware settings that are applied to a policy or individual computer.
-For general information on configuring anti-malware protection, see Protect servers from malware in four steps.
+For general information on configuring anti-malware protection, see Enable and configure anti-malware.

 These settings can only be applied to Windows machines that are protected by a Deep Security Agent.